Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20220330_ampc_relnotes.md

 The following enhancements are available in this Axway Central CLI update:

 * The Central CLI displays the friendly team name that owns an environment.
-* The Central CLI can filter environments and API Services by team ownership or no ownership.
+* The Central CLI can filter environments and API services by team ownership or no ownership.

 ### Amplify Central WebUI